KaarleJ/ToDo-app/todo-client/README.md

+# WARNING!

+The frontend was built hastily.
+The code is spaghetti code and ugly.
+Please do not look at the code.

 # Todo-app client

 This directory contains the client-side code for the todo-app.
 The frontend is built with typescript, react and tailwindcss.